caltechlibrary/irdmtools/feeds-demo/README.md

 The start of the process begins with generating and updating five dataset collections using Postgres as their JSON storage engine.

-Setting up follows the following senario (Postgres is running on localhost and only has the current `$USER` to set with appropriate permissions in Postgres.
+Setting up follows the following scenario (Postgres is running on localhost and only has the current `$USER` to set with appropriate permissions in Postgres.